 - Chautauqua Golf Club’s course maintenance plan includes practices that require less water, less fertilizer and fewer pesticides while still providing outstanding playing conditions.

-- We offer charging stations for electric cars and electric mobility scooters.
+- We offer charging stations for electric vehicles and electric mobility scooters.
 Contact the Ticket office at 716-357-6250 or firstname.lastname@example.org for details.

 - The Institution has two farmers markets on-grounds where vendors offer local fresh fruit, vegetables, flowers, and baked goods.
 Hours for the Chautauqua Farmers Market and the Bestor Fresh Market are listed here: On-grounds Dining & Activities.
 Locally sourced food products can be found at the Plaza Market and the Chautauqua Bookstore.